goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 - In the stall feeding system, try to fulfill their daily dry feed requirement with fresh and nutritious food and a sufficient amount of green fodder.

-- Never try to mix polluted or expired food elements with the fresh one.
+- Never try to mix polluted or expired food elements with fresh ones.

 - Take special care of breeding bucks and kids for a few weeks.